McCoyBrandon/Group2_Final_Project/README.md

 This section allows the user to generate a whimsical children's story, narrate it with AI-generated speech, and illustrate it using AI-generated images.

 - **Story Generator**: Uses OpenAI's ChatGPT API to generate a children's story based on a prompt.
-- **Narration**: Converts the story into a playable and downloadable narration using Microsoft's `speecht5_tts` model.
 - **Image Generation Options**:
   - **Stable Diffusion**: Creates a single image representing the first 600 characters of the story using the `runwayml/stable-diffusion-v1-5` model.
   - **DALL·E (ChatGPT)**: Generates two images using the first and last lines of the story by calling the OpenAI DALL·E 3 API.

-The generated audio and images are presented in the interface and can be downloaded.
-Images can be include din the final section as well for coloring.
+The images are presented in the interface and can be downloaded.
+Images can be included in the final section as well for coloring section.

 ---